kubernetes-client/java/kubernetes/docs/V1ContainerStateWaiting.md

 # V1ContainerStateWaiting

+ContainerStateWaiting is a waiting state of a container.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **message** | **String** | Message regarding why the container is not yet running. |  [optional]